-The importance of business portfolio analysis is the categorization of the essential services provided according to their market competitiveness potential and the rate which sales are incremented and developed.
+The importance of business portfolio analysis is the categorization of the essential services provided according to their market competitiveness potential and the rate at which sales are incremented and developed.

-How Can You Execute Business Portfolio Analysis?
+How Exactly Can Business Portfolio Analysis be Executed?

 Most associations have more than one operational business, like publishing, research and development, these branches are called SBUs, short for Strategic Business Units.